sheldon-wright/blog/content/blog/everything-you-ever-wanted-to-know-about-linux-file-permissions/index.md

 `0: False` <br/>
 `1: True`

 We can even represent larger numbers with them.
-For instance, with 3 bits we can represent 8 numbers.
+For instance, with 3 bits we can represent eight distinct values which correspond to the eight octal digits

-This is known as an **octal**.

 `0 1 2 3 4 5 6 7`